heliohackweek/heliohackweek.github.io/pages/hackweek.md

 project work in a collaborative environment.
-This setup is particularly powerful for sciences that require not only domain-specific knowledge, but also effective computational workflows to foster rapid exchange of ideas and make discovery, as has been shown by the success of the previous [geohackweeks](https://geohackweek.github.io) and the previous [ICESat-2 hackweek](https://icesat-2hackweek.github.io) at the University of Washington.
+This setup is particularly powerful for sciences that require not only domain-specific knowledge, but also effective computational workflows to foster rapid exchange of ideas and make discovery, as has been shown by the success of the previous [geohackweeks](https://geohackweek.github.io) and the [ICESat-2 hackweek](https://icesat-2hackweek.github.io) at the University of Washington.
 This is an excellent match with the nature of heliophysics where data are large and complex and the community is diverse and collaborative.